MuttaiahgariVardhini/multimodal-emotion-recognition/README.txt

 - Sad
 - Surprise

+Note:
+The dataset is not included in this repository due to large file size.

+Please download the dataset from the provided link and place it inside:

+data/TESS Toronto emotional speech set data/

 ---

 # Models Used

 ## Speech Pipeline

 - MFCC Feature Extraction
 - BiLSTM Model

 ## Text Pipeline

 - Embedding + BiLSTM Model

 ## Fusion Pipeline

 - Fusion of Speech and Text Embeddings
 - Fully Connected Neural Network